divisbyzero/calculus-disks-and-washers/README.md

 # Calculus 3D Models: Disk and Washer Methods

-This repository contains OpenSCAD file for illustrating the **disk method** and **washer method** for calculating volumes of revolution, commonly taught in calculus courses.
+This repository contains OpenSCAD files for illustrating the **disk method** and **washer method** for calculating volumes of revolution, commonly taught in calculus courses.

 ## Mathematical Description